Learn more about the programs.

 Full-time and adjunct faculty at the University of San Diego and expert practitioners lead the curricular and instructional efforts of the online degree programs, ensuring the highest academic excellence.
 Meet the faculty.

-The National Council for Accreditation of Teacher Education (NCATE) is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
-The USD Master of Education online program has full NCATE accreditation.
+The Council for the Accreditation of Educator Preparation (CAEP) is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
+The USD Master of Education online program has full CAEP accreditation.

 Find out what it takes to become a student.